North Dakota seeks federal money for pipeline protest costs

 About 75 state and local officers were deployed on a typical day during the protests, though the number jumped to as many as 540 during one skirmish, according to the state Department of Emergency Services.
 Officers from several other states were brought in to help with the policing effort.
 Authorities eventually moved in and shut down the protest camps in February 2017 amid concerns about spring flooding.

-Stenehjem's office didn't immediately comment on why the state is demanding reimbursement for all of the policing-related costs.
-Energy Transfer Partners has given North Dakota $15 million to help with the bills, and the state also has received a $10 million grant from the U.S. Justice Department for the same purpose.
+Energy Transfer Partners has given North Dakota $15 million to help with the bills, but Stenehejm said the money was "a gift to the people of North Dakota" and "not intended to offset the obligation of the Corps."

+The state also has received a $10 million grant from the U.S. Justice Department for policing-related costs.

+"If the Corps thinks they are entitled to some sort of offset for the $10 million grant from the Department of Justice, I look forward to their reasoning," Stenehjem said.